turn-project/turn/README.md

     by Tim Pease & Trans
     http://rubygems.org/gems/turn

-## IMPORTANT

-**TURN is no longer being maintained!**
+## TURN is no longer being maintained!

-Ruby's built-in test framework has changed so frequently (and rather poorly) over the last few years that it has been a relative nightmare to try keep Turn working.
-From the deprecation of Test::Unit and the switch to MiniTest and thru all the many API changes made to MiniTest itself (we're at major version 5 now!), it is simply not conducive to a coder's productivity to have to rewrite a program every year while explaining to gracious bug reporters that it's broken because the underlying API has changed yet again.
+<i>Ruby's built-in test framework has changed so frequently (and rather poorly)
+over the last few years that it has been a relative nightmare to try keep Turn working.
+From the deprecation of Test::Unit and the switch to MiniTest and thru all the many API changes made to MiniTest itself (we're at major version 5 now!), it is simply not conducive to a coder's productivity to have to rewrite a program every year while explaining to gracious bug reporters that it's broken because the underlying API has changed yet again.</i>

-The most recent major change finally added something of a real reporter API.
+<i>The most recent major change finally added something of a real reporter API.
 That's a good thing!
 Although it should have been there from day one.
 Yet the new version also removed the runner API.
-That's means Turn would have revert back to old subclassing and monkey patching tricks in order support certain features such as the solo and cross runners.
+That's means Turn would have revert back to old subclassing and monkey patching tricks in order support certain features such as the solo and cross runners.</i>

-As any programmer can well understand, I have no interest in playing these musical chairs any longer.
+<i>As any programmer can well understand, I have no interest in playing these
+musical chairs any longer.
 I have endeavored to provide preliminary support for Minitest v5+, which is now in the master branch.
 For the most part, the reporter part, it is working.
-But there are plenty of loose ends that have to be tied up if everything is to work as it should.
+But there are plenty of loose ends that have to be tied up if everything is to work as it should.</i>

-If someone else would like to take up the mantle of this project please have at it.
+<i>If someone else would like to take up the mantle of this project please
+have at it.
 I'm available to answer any questions.
-Until then, consider this entire project *deprecated*.
+Until then, consider this entire project **deprecated**.</i>

-Sincerely,
-**trans**
+Sincerely,<br/>
+&nbsp;&nbsp;**trans**
 </b>